Short Answer

 Contract Snapshot

-The market resolves to "Yes" if Keir Starmer officially announces an intention to leave or actually leaves the office of Prime Minister of the United Kingdom before September 1, 2026.
-An official announcement must be reported by a listed source agency and cannot specify a departure more than a year from the statement date; death or temporary absences do not qualify as leaving office.
-The market resolves to "No" if neither condition is met by August 31, 2026, at 11:59 PM EDT, though it will close early if an outcome occurs.
+This market resolves to YES if Keir Starmer officially announces his intention to leave or actually departs as Prime Minister of the United Kingdom before July 1, 2026.
+An official announcement must be reported by at least one specified source agency and cannot indicate a departure more than a year from the statement date.
+The market resolves to NO if these conditions are not met by June 30, 2026, 11:59 pm EDT, or if his departure is due to death or a temporary absence.

 Available Contracts